Esha-Sharmaa/Esha-Sharmaa/README.md

 # Welcome to Esha's GitHub Profile! 👋

 Hey there!
 Welcome to my GitHub profile.
-I'm passionate about [insert your interests, e.g., software development, machine learning, open-source projects], and I love to [insert any other hobbies or interests, e.g., hiking, photography, cooking].
+I'm passionate about:
+- Frontend development 🌐
+- Solving problems 🧩
+- Learning new things 📚
+-
 <!--## About Me ℹ️

 - 🌟 [Insert any significant achievements or accolades]